ROCm/omnitrace/source/docs/installation.md

 ## Architecture

-At present, only amd64 (x86_64) architectures are tested but Dyninst supports several more architectures.
+With regards to instrumentation, at present only amd64 (x86_64) architectures are tested; however, Dyninst supports several more architectures and thus, omnitrace instrumentation may support other CPU architectures such as aarch64, ppc64, etc.
-Thus, omnitrace should support other CPU architectures such as aarch64, ppc64, etc.
+Other modes of use, such as sampling and causal profiling, are not dependent on Dyninst and therefore may be more portable.

 ## Installing omnitrace from binary distributions